CONTACT IMPROVISATION: practice and perFORMance 2025!

 (SECOND EDITION)

-A four-day event geared towards experienced CI dancers focusing on furthering movement research and practicing CI in performance.
+A four-day event geared towards CI dancers focusing on furthering movement research and practicing CI in performance.
 The weekend will consist of classes, labs, compositional scores, and structured witnessing.

 JUNE 26TH - 29TH, 2025